 Personal property data collection procedures are published and distributed to all appraisers involved in the appraisal and valuation of personal property.
 The appraisal procedures are reviewed and revised to meet the changing requirements of field data collection.
-The most recent revision of the personal property data collection procedures was in 2019.

 Sources of Data